exalearn/ExaMol/examples/redoxmers/README.md

 ## Running the example

-Navigate to this directory and then call.
+Navigate to this directory and then call

 ```
 examol run spec.py:spec